-Let's just cut right to the chase and say that there is BIG bucks in the statin drug industry (a multi billion dollar industry) and it isn't always in the person's best interest to be on these drugs but we aren't here to tell folks how to live and we aren't advising anyone not to take any type of medication, but we just want to give people the facts and food for thought so that they can make a more informed decision.
+We want to be clear that we aren't here to tell folks how to live.
+We aren't advising anyone not to take any type of medication.
+Still, we just want to give people the facts and food for thought to make a more informed decision.

 It can be controversial but that is because there is much misinformation, agendas, and misconception about cholesterol and what gives a person heart disease so we hope to bust some of these myths here today.

 When looking online, it can be a challenge to find the truth as many articles and organisations are biased towards the mainstream so if one wants to find the right information, they must be prepared to dig a bit deeper.